kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 ---
-title: "WTFPL 3.0"
+title: "What The Fuck Public License (WTFPL) 3.0"
-description: "Do What The Fuck You Want To Public License (WTFPL) Ver.
-3.0"
+description: "Terms and conditions of the WTFPL Version 3.0"
 content_type: Article
 author: ["Leon Kidlat"]
 date: 2025-04-01